Sirius Building: Purchase

 On 28 June 2019, the NSW government announced that Sirius would be refurbished rather than demolished.
 The NSW Housing Minister, Melinda Pavey, announced that the building had been sold for A$150 million to Sirius Developments Pty Ltd, which was owned by private investment firm JDH Capital, subsequently identified as a shell company for Sirius Developments, set up for the deal by Jean-Dominique Huynh, and apparently without the requisite experience delivering a project "of a similar scale".
-It is intended that the building will be redeveloped into 89 apartments, plus retail and commercial spaces.
+It is intended that the building will be redeveloped into 76 apartments, plus retail and commercial spaces.
 The proceeds of the sale are expected to provide social housing for around 630 people.
+On release $435 million worth of apartments were sold by developer JDH Capital in one weekend at a rate of $118,000 per square metre.

+Redevelopment

+The major 2022–2023 refurbishment and significant changes to the built form are being undertaken by JDH Capital, BVN Architecture, 360 Degrees Landscape Architects and Kelly Hoppen (Interiors) with construction by Richard Crookes Construction.
+Branding and marketing collateral was prepared by Hoyne.

 Book

-In 2017, a book by John Dunn, Ben Peake and Amiera Piscopo documenting the story of the building and its residents was published by Piper Press.
-The cover features an image of the building's facade at sunset by Katherine Lu.
+In 2017, SIRIUS the book was released.
+Written by John Dunn, Ben Peake and Amiera Piscopo, the book documents the story of the building and its residents.
+Published and reprinted by Piper Press, the cover features an image of the building's facade at sunset by Katherine Lu and images taken by many of the people who were involved in the protests and efforts to save Sirius and its community, with support coordinated under the Save Our Sirius Foundation.